roaksoax/candid-deb/README.md

-blues-identity debian package source
+candid debian package source
 ====================================

-This repository contains only the debian packaging part of blues-identity.
+This repository contains only the debian packaging part of candid.

 ## Installing Packages

  1. Login to launchpad and go to https://launchpad.net/~/+archivesubscriptions
  1. Click the `View` link for `theblues` or `theblues-unstable`
  1. Follow the instructions to add the PPA
- 1. sudo apt-get update ; sudo apt-get install blues-identity
+ 1. sudo apt-get update ; sudo apt-get install candid

 ## Build Dependencies

-Package building requirements are the same as blues-identity.
+Package building requirements are the same as candid.

 Build dependencies are specified in debian/control, but if they change and the source packages are not yet in a PPA, then `apt-get build-dep` will not